How to Take Browser Screenshots in Laravel

 Step 3 – Create Route

-Now, visit routes directory and open web.php file.
-And create one route for capture browser screenshot:
+Navigate to routes directory and open web.php file, then create one route for capturing browser screenshot:

 <?php